WORK IN PROGRESS!

 A few weeks into his appointment, King Charles, fearing for his life, fled to the Island and threw himself on Hammond's mercy.
 The governor found himself first the reluctant host and then the of King Charles 1.
-Showered with conflicting orders from parliament and the army, plagued by double agents, his year at Carisbrooke Castle was a personal nightmare, ending only when he was the King was carted off to London to trial and execution.
+Showered with conflicting orders from and the army, plagued by double agents, his year at Carisbrooke Castle was a personal nightmare, ending only when he was the King was carted off to London to trial and execution.

 Now Also available as a download.

 To Serve Two Masters, e-book version: $2.

 A perfidious king and a man out of his depth.
 How King Charles was a reluctant guest and an unwelcome prisoner.